nsrau/azure-docs.it-it/articles/dns/dns-reverse-dns-record-operations-cli.md

 <properties
-   pageTitle="Come gestire i record DNS inversi per i servizi tramite l’interfaccia della riga di comando di Azure in Gestione risorse | Microsoft Azure" description="Come gestire i record DNS inversi o i record PTR per i servizi di Azure tramite l’interfaccia della riga di comando di Azure in Gestione risorse" services="DNS" documentationCenter="na" authors="s-malone"
+   pageTitle="How to manage reverse DNS records for your services using Azure CLI in Resource Manager | Microsoft Azure" description="How to manage reverse DNS records or PTR records for Azure services using the Azure CLI in Resource Manager" services="DNS" documentationCenter="na" authors="s-malone"